oudeismetis/oudeis/content/blog/2020/tesla-hitch.md

 image = "img/2020/tesla/disassembled_tesla_large.jpeg"
 +++

-The most expensive thing I've ever taken apart...
+The most expensive thing I've ever taken apart. . .
 <!--more-->

-...in addition to being the most expensive car I've ever owned by far.
+. . .in addition to being the most expensive car I've ever owned by far.
 (I hail from Camry people)

 When we bought the car a year ago to replace our aging Honda Civic, I asked our daughter to name the car.
-She chose..."Civic".
+She chose. . ."Civic".

 Despite also owning a large CRV, it has since become our vehicle of choice for every trip we do, including vacation road trips and weekend biking/hiking outings.